nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
-* `add family dinner by 9pm friday every year` adds 10 instances of the task with a year in between the instances
+* `add family dinner by 9pm friday every year`

+	Add 10 instances of the task with a year in between the instances.

-* `add jog with jim at 9pm tomorrow every 2 weeks` adds 10 instances of the task with 2 weeks in between the instances
+* `add jog with jim at 9pm tomorrow every 2 weeks`

+	Add 10 instances of the task with 2 weeks in between the instances.

 * `add planning meeting from 2pm thursday to 3pm thursday every 30 days x3`

-	adds 3 instances of the task with 30 days in between the instances
+	Add 3 instances of the task with 30 days in between the instances.

-* `add movie night at 8pm Friday every 2 months x2`
+* `add movie night at 8pm Friday every 3 months x2`

-	adds 2 instances of the task with 2 months in between the instances
+	Add 2 instances of the task with 3 months in between the instances.

 #### Editing a Task: `edit`
 Allows the user to edit a particular task<br>